awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-toolkit.md

       If you do not have an instance profile, select **Create a default instance profile**\.
 For information about using instance profiles with Elastic Beanstalk, see [Managing Elastic Beanstalk Instance Profiles](iam-instanceprofile.md)\.

    1. If you have a custom VPC that you would like to use with your environment, click **Launch into VPC**\.
 You can configure the VPC information on the next page\.
 For more information about Amazon VPC, go to [Amazon Virtual Private Cloud \(Amazon VPC\)](https://aws.amazon.com/vpc/)\.
-For a list of supported nonlegacy container types, see [Why are some container types marked legacy?](using-features.migration.md#using-features.migration.why)\.
+For a list of supported nonlegacy container types, see [Why are some platform version marked legacy?](using-features.migration.md#using-features.migration.why)\.
 ![\[Publish to Beanstalk Wizard 4\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vs-publish-beanstalk3b_iam.png)

    1. Click **Next**\.